danaevenhaim/testing-app/testFile.md

-THis IS A tEsT filE
+this IS A tEsT filE

 It has some lines